Hoecker-Lab/pocketoptimizer/README.rst

 These force fields contain parameters for all defined atom types and also energy functions to calculate the potential energy of the protein-ligand system.
 The energy functions mostly rely on harmonic potentials describing different bonded and non-bonded interactions.
+You can also specify a scaling factor for the electrostatic components and decide whether to score intramolecular energies or not.
 Besides you can define the number of CPUs used for all energy calculations.
 It is recommended to use PocketOptimizer in combination with a Jupyter notebook, as it allows a more flexible and interactive use of the framework.

+**Warning**: If you want to use intramolecular energies in combination with the CHARMM36 force field, you need to install the latest version of `FFEvaluate <https://github.com/Acellera/ffevaluation>`_ from the GitHub repository.

 2.1 Preparation/Minimization
 ****************************